crate/cratedb-guide/docs/integrate/mqtt/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use LorryStream
+:::{grid-item-card} Load data from MQTT using LorryStream
-:link: mqtt-tutorial
+:link: mqtt-usage
 :link-type: ref
 How to load data from an MQTT topic into CrateDB using LorryStream.
 :::

-:::{grid-item-card} Tutorial: Use Node-RED
+:::{grid-item-card} Load data from MQTT using Node-RED
 :link: https://community.cratedb.com/t/ingesting-mqtt-messages-into-cratedb-using-node-red/803
 :link-type: url
 Ingesting MQTT messages into CrateDB using Node-RED.